 We are pleased to provide these targeted grant leads to help with your fundraising efforts.
 These grants have been reviewed by staff to ensure applicability to school health programs and services.
 Please let us know if you are awarded any of these grants, and consider becoming a member of the California School-Based Health Alliance for additional resources, technical assistance, and more.

-Updated May 2015
+Updated November 2015